Jason-Tighe/fire-image-test/README.md

 had some issues on my codesandbox have to figure out tomorrow

 need to continyue to add simple stuff like listing all, getting 1, delete, update basic crud

+had to put some time into a codign challnage on codesandbox